rfinnie/2ping/doc/2ping.md

     `2ping`-specific notes: This option only takes an IP address, not a device name.
     Note that in listener mode, if the machine has an interface with multiple IP addresses and an request comes in via a sub IP, the reply still leaves via the interface's main IP.
-    So either this option or *\-\-all-interfaces* must be used if you would like to respond via an interface's sub-IP.
+    So either this option -- or (preferred) listening on all IPs individually via the Python "netifaces" module -- must be used if you would like to respond via an interface's sub-IP.

 \-\-preload=*count*, -l *count*
 :   If specified, `2ping` sends that many packets not waiting for reply.